 Step three: batch process through an app or API

-Shopify options include Shopify Magic for basic needs, and apps like Describely, Hypotenuse AI, Copy.ai, or Bluepine for more control.
-Teams with technical resources often build a direct API integration, pulling products from Shopify, sending structured prompts to Claude or ChatGPT, and writing results back to the product metafields.
+Shopify options include the native AI writing tool for basic needs, and dedicated apps for more control.
+Teams with technical resources often build a direct API integration, pulling products from Shopify, sending structured prompts to a model, and writing results back to the product metafields.

 Step four: human review on tiered rules

 Do not publish AI descriptions unreviewed.
-Instead, set tiered review rules.
-Top 50 SKUs get full human rewriting.
-SKUs 51 to 500 get light human editing.
-The long tail beyond 500 gets a spot-check on 5 percent of output, with automated quality checks for banned words, hallucinated features, and length compliance.
+Set tiered review rules instead.
+Your top products get full human rewriting.
+The next tier gets light human editing.
+The long tail gets a spot-check on a sample of output, with automated checks for banned words, invented features, and length compliance.

 The practical risk is not an AI penalty.
 The risk is that everyone using the same tools with the same weak prompts produces interchangeable copy.
-If three competitors all feed the same product spec sheet to ChatGPT with a basic prompt, the output converges.
+If several competitors all feed the same product spec sheet to the same model with a basic prompt, the output converges.
 Differentiation comes from better prompts, unique brand voice instructions, and data the competition does not have, such as customer review insights or proprietary product details.

-The hybrid model is where most serious ecommerce teams land.
-It captures roughly 80 percent of the AI cost saving while keeping editorial quality close to the fully human standard.
+The hybrid model is where most serious teams land.
+It captures most of the speed advantage of AI while keeping editorial quality close to the fully human standard.

 Before generating anything, answer four questions for each catalog segment.